How Do I Prune A Magnolia Tree?

 Cutting the top off a magnolia

-Sometimes it becomes necessary to cut off the top of a magnolia.
+Sometimes, it becomes necessary to cut off the top of a magnolia.
 This usually happens if the tree is too upright.
-This can result in a wider canopy and reduce the height of the tree.
+This can result in a broader canopy and reduce the tree’s height.

-If you decide to do this with your magnolia, stand some distance away from it and try to imagine what it will look like after the top is removed.
+If you decide to do this with your magnolia, stand some distance away from it and try to imagine what it will look like after removing the top.

 Do not remove more than 20% of the height of the tree.
 Otherwise, the magnolia will look like a bush or look unnatural.

-It is best if you shorten the leading branches by a few inches and leave a few buds on them.
-If you do this every year, the tree will be fuller but still maintain its conical shape.
+Shortening the leading branches by a few inches and leaving a few buds on them is best.
+If you do this yearly, the tree will be fuller but maintain its conical shape.

 Pruning lower branches